jamienhare/HiveMonitor/PCB Test Suite/README.md

 ## 02_devpwr.elf

-Waits 3 seconds before turning on power to the peripherals.
+**UPDATED 11/20/20:** Waits 3 seconds before turning on power to the peripherals.
 The device power LED should go on at this point.
 Waits another 2 seconds before blinking the error LED at 1 Hz, 50% duty cycle.

 ## 03_audio.elf